 Music is food for the soul...

-A bitterly cold winter is fast approaching Afghanistan, and this year, there will be no music to help warm the cold season.
 Widespread prohibitions on live music, implemented under Taliban rule, are not only erasing the rich musical tapestry of Afghanistan, but actively endangering the lives of musicians who were unable to escape during the Taliban takeover.

 All donations accepted through this platform go to the registered charity, Daanish Foundation UK, which will distribute this aid directly to the musicians of Afghanistan identified by CPAM who are in desperate need of life-saving support.

 The most valuable gift is the gift of life.